Rabbi Sabine Meyer, Ph.D. firstname.lastname@example.org

 2003-2009 Rabbi Michael Adam Latz was Kol HaNeshamah’s visionary founding rabbi and served the congregation until 2009.
 Rabbi Michael and a mixed multitude of Jews from every walk of life imagined, then created, a congregation dedicated to participatory, engaged Judaism, connecting spiritual insight with moral action.
 Under Rabbi Latz’s leadership, KHN established its tradition of multi-generational learning on Shabbat (and visitors can still find every room in the shul filled with children or adults learning Torah!)
 Insisting that “Love Wins”, Rabbi Michael established KHN’s place in the fight for marriage equality in Washington State and beyond.

 Rabbi Michael returned to his hometown of Minneapolis in 2000 where he became Shir Tikvah’s Senior Rabbi.
-There he continues to bring to Am Israel his boundless energy, heartfelt compassion, and commitment to fostering an authentic Jewish experience.
+There he continued to share his boundless energy, heartfelt compassion, and commitment to fostering an authentic Jewish experience for over a decade.
 A Wexner Fellow during rabbinical school, Rabbi Latz was ordained by Hebrew Union College-Jewish Institute of Religion in 2000.
 He serves on the Executive Leadership Team of Rabbis Against Gun Violence.
 In 2014, he was named one of America’s Most Inspiring Rabbis.